MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-changes-history.md

 ### What's new

-- Added 'Timeout for query execution (seconds)' override which can now be used in all workflows
+- Added 'Timeout for query execution (seconds)' override, which can now be used in all workflows
 - Added 'Number of samples' override to the "Database Status" monitor to help avoid alert storming
 - Added support for the SQL Server 2022 public preview
 - Added support for enabling debug logging in Windows Event Log